alxheller/kusama-gifs/README.md

 # Kusama gifs

 💖 Free gifs for the Kusama community!

-🙏 Tips are welcome and help me make more!

-Kusama address:
-E5HJe6GN8yKU2Xfq1TaUNHQABN2Q66SJ9vr6Y2tPgiMT9eG
+Download, use, and share them to make cyberspace more Kusama-y! 🐦

 -----